 “Cases are judged individually and on the evidence available to them, including police investigations and detailed psychological assessments which consider the impact on victims.
 In this case there has been a substantial award.”

-The woman was full of praise for Mrs Neale for her support.
+The woman was full of praise for Mr Cain for his support.

 Martin and Gerard Rogerson share the same gravestone in Whitchurch cemetery.